 The case of Walmart v.
 Dukes could be said to have begun in 1994 when Dukes began work as a cashier at a store in Pittsburg, where she clashed with a female supervisor.
 After several years, she complained she had been denied opportunities to advance, despite good performance reviews.

 When Seligman launched his suit in 2001, he named Dukes as the lead plaintiff.
-As
+As such, she became a representative for all the women who worked for the retailer since then.

 The court's ruling could be the most far-reaching decision on job bias in more than a decade, according to experts on both sides.
 A win for Seligman's clients could open the door for the broader use of statistics to prove job discrimination -- and not just on behalf of women, but also for minorities or persons with disabilities.